oezgueracar/aws-sagemaker-mlops-pipeline/README.md

 ```

 <br/><br/>
 Pipeline artifacts, which includes a pipeline module defining the required `get_pipeline` method that returns an instance of a SageMaker pipeline, a preprocessing script that is used in feature engineering, and a model evaluation script to measure the Mean Squared Error of the model that's trained by the pipeline.
+Since no instances for training were available for the free tier on AWS, the training is done through a "processing" step with an additional script.
 This is the core business logic.

 ```